christophergandrud/cv/cv_web/Gandrud_cv_web.md

 > Papers [available online](http://christophergandrud.blogspot.com/p/research.html).

 - Speaking Under Stress: An Analysis of Federal Reserve Speeches.
 With Kevin Young.
-Revise and resubmit at *Journal of Public Policy*.
+Revise and resubmit to *Journal of Public Policy*.

+- Statistical Agencies and Responses to Financial Crises: Eurostat, Bad Banks, and the ESM.
+With Mark Hallerberg.
+Revise and resubmit to *West European Politics*.

 - When All is Said and Done: Updating 'Elections, Special Interests, and Financial Crisis'.
 With Mark Hallerberg.
-Revise and resubmit at *Research and Politics*.
+Revise and resubmit to *Research and Politics*.

-- Statistical Agencies and Responses to Financial Crises: Eurostat, Bad Banks, and the ESM.
-With Mark Hallerberg.
-For a special issue of *West European Politics*.

 - Financial Regulatory Transparency, International Institutions, and Borrowing Costs.
 With Mark Copelovitch and Mark Hallerberg.